infinum/wordpress-handbook/Automated testing in WordPress/Automated testing.md

 ```

-To initialize the testing environment locally go to your plugin directory and run the install script
+To initialize the testing environment locally, go to your plugin directory and run the install script

 ```bash
 bin/install-wp-tests.sh wordpress_unit_tests root '' localhost latest
 ```

-The install script first it installs a copy of WordPress in the `/tmp directory` (by default) as well as the WordPress unit testing tools.
+The install script first installs a copy of WordPress in the `/tmp directory` (by default) as well as the WordPress unit testing tools.
 Then it creates a database to be used while running tests.
-The parameters that are passed to `install-wp-tests.sh` setup the test database.
-Be sure that your mysql service is up and running if you're running tests outside of VVV.
+The parameters that are passed to `install-wp-tests.sh` set up the test database.
+Be sure that your mysql service is up and running if you're running tests outside VVV.

-After that you can run the plugin tests by writing
+After that, you can run the plugin tests by writing

 ```bash
 vendor/bin/phpunit
 ```

-The WP-CLI only provides one sample test
+The WP-CLI provides only one sample test

 ```php
 class SampleTest extends WP_UnitTestCase {